 – If an impulse has a setback above its 62% we speak of a change of trend or a market

 After defining the main parameters and aspects of Fibonacci, we will investigate the operational strategy that offers us.
 We know that the regressions 38.2 and 61.8 are statistically important areas in trading, especially to define the end of corrections.
 When we detect a market momentum in trend, we do not care if it is bullish or bearish, we have to start thinking about how to get on the wave.
 To do this, we must wait for the correction to develop that allows us to obtain a good input timing.
 But how far can correction come?
 Here is the eternal question.
-Fibonacci will help us find the end of the corrections and the beginning of
+Fibonacci will help us find the end of the corrections and the beginning of new impulses.

 Let’s see how: First, we must look for confluences between the setbacks: supports, resistances and guidelines.
 That is, we will find price levels where there are setbacks (either 61.8 or 38.2) and the mentioned key levels.
 We may have double confluences, where the regression coincides with a key level, or triple confluences, where the regression coincides with two key levels.
 These confluences will leave us operational zones, evidently, the triple confluences will have more force than the doubles.